seohoyoun-oss/seohoyoun-oss/README.md

 **Engineer who writes the tools that turn lab data into decisions.**

-Systems validation and optical engineer in San Jose, California.
-I build Python tooling for sensor characterization, image processing, and automated test — most recently on Time-of-Flight depth modules at Apple and Meta.
+Systems validation and optical engineer.
+I build Python programs to model sensors based on physics.

 ---